aannaluo/coursesUBC/README.md

 ### Link to view the full stack project.
 https://youtu.be/QO4Fbw4t08w

 Full stack development project that queries course data and produces interactive visualizations

+Backend built using Typescript

+Frontend built using React framework, including Bootstrap and MUI components

+Server built using node.js

 Code directory private to comply with course policy, can be sent upon request.